Health in Israel

 Health in Israel is generally considered good.

 Infant mortality is low.
-Life expectancy, 82.1 years is high.
-There is good management of chronic disease and excellent primary care.
+The life expectancy, 82.1 years is high.
+There is good management of chronic diseases and excellent primary care.
 Expenditure on healthcare is 7.2% of Gross Domestic Product, compared with an average of 9.2% in the OECD.

-In 2003, Israel had the second highest rate of skin cancer in the world, but this has decreased substantially since then due to public health campaigns recommending avoiding the hottest time of day, discouraging sun-bathing and using sun protection such as greater clothing coverage and sunscreen.
+In 2003, Israel had the second highest rate of skin cancer in the world, However, this has decreased substantially since then due to public health campaigns recommending avoiding the hottest time of day, discouraging sun-bathing and using sun protection such as greater clothing coverage and sunscreen.

-Hereditary Breast, Ovarain and Melanoma cancer rates are particularly acute in Ashkenazi Jewish populations in Israel (31.8% of Israeli Jews), in-part due to a higher-prevalence of BRCA and BRCA2 mutations (1 in 40 vs 1 in 400 in most populations worldwide) in Ashkenazi Jewish populations, which increase the likelihood of hereditary cancers.
+Hereditary breast, ovarian and melanoma cancer rates are particularly acute in Ashkenazi Jewish populations in Israel (31.8% of Israeli Jews), in-part due to a higher-prevalence of BRCA and BRCA2 mutations (1 in 40 vs 1 in 400 in most populations worldwide) in Ashkenazi Jewish populations, which increase the likelihood of hereditary cancers.

 Overweight and obesity

-In 2013-2015 adult overweight & obesity rates in Israel were 36.7% and 17.8% respectively.
+In 2013–2015, adult overweight & obesity rates in Israel were 36.7% and 17.8% respectively.
 Socioeconomic status was one factor that impacted overweight and obesity percentages, particularly for women.
 Women in lower classes were four times as likely to be overweight or obese as women in upper classes.
-Only 20.2% of the entire population reported that they exercise for twenty minutes or more three times a week.
+Only 20.2% of the entire population reported that they exercised for twenty minutes or more three times a week.

 The frequency of exercise among the Jewish Israeli population was twice as high as that for the Arab population.
 Men and women of Arab descent are more likely to be of an unhealthy weight than Jewish men and women.
 Obesity is also far more common among Haredi Jews than secular Jews.